 Once you have obtained an

-IMPORT_ID either from the result upload or from the Explore View you can use this ID to upload additional attachments.
+IMPORT_ID either from the result upload or from the Explore view, you can use the ID to upload additional attachments.

 testcentercmd --firstname.lastname@example.org add IMPORT_ID --attachment=MyFile1 --attachment=MyFile2